np5yzb3/Wazuh-script/README.md

-A script to install wazuh and save your time.
+Remember to run this with root and change the ips.